 What are stomach and oesophageal cancers?

-Stomach cancer develops when cells in the lining of the stomach grow and divide in an abnormal way.
-Tumours can begin anywhere in the stomach, although most start in the glandular tissue found on the stomach’s inner surface (mucosa).
+Stomach cancer develops when cells in any part of the stomach grow and divide in an abnormal way.
+Tumours can begin anywhere in the stomach, although most start in the stomach’s inner layer (mucosa).
 This type of cancer is called adenocarcinoma of the stomach (also known as gastric cancer).

-If it is not found and treated early, stomach cancer can spread through the lymphatic system to nearby lymph nodes or through the bloodstream to other parts of the body, such as the liver and lungs.
-It may also spread to the walls of the abdomen (peritoneum).
+If it is not found and treated early, stomach cancer can spread to nearby lymph nodes or to other parts of the body, such as the liver and lungs.
+It may also spread to the lining of the wall of the abdomen (peritoneum).
 Rarely, it can grow through the stomach wall into nearby organs such as the pancreas and bowel.

-About 2200 people are diagnosed with stomach cancer in Australia each year.
+About 2400 people are diagnosed with stomach cancer in Australia each year.
 Men are twice as likely as women to be diagnosed with stomach cancer.
 It is more common in people over 60, but it can occur at any age.
-About one in 130 men and one in 300 women are likely to develop stomach cancer before the age of 75.

 Oesophageal cancer begins when abnormal cells develop in the innermost layer (mucosa) of the oesophagus.
-A tumour can start at any point along the length of the oesophagus.
-There are two main subtypes:
+A tumour can start anywhere along the oesophagus.
+There are two main types:

-- Oesophageal adenocarcinoma – often starts near the gastro-oesophageal junction and is linked with a condition called Barrett’s oesophagus.
+Oesophageal adenocarcinoma – This often starts near the gastro-oesophageal junction and is linked with Barrett’s oesophagus.
 Adenocarcinomas are the most common form of oesophageal cancer in Australia.

-- Oesophageal squamous cell carcinoma – starts in the thin, flat cells in the lining of the oesophagus, which are called squamous cells.
+Oesophageal squamous cell carcinoma – This starts in the thin, flat cells of the mucosa, which are called squamous cells.
 It often begins in the middle and upper part of the oesophagus.
-In Australia, squamous cell carcinomas are less common than adenocarcinomas.
+In Australia, oesophageal squamous cell carcinoma is less common than oesophageal adenocarcinoma.

-If it is not found and treated early, oesophageal cancer can spread through the lymphatic system to nearby lymph nodes or through the bloodstream to other parts of the body, most commonly the liver and lungs.
-It can also grow through the oesophageal wall and invade nearby structures.
+If it is not found and treated early, oesophageal cancer can spread to nearby lymph nodes or to other parts of the body, most commonly the liver and lungs.
+It can also grow through the oesophageal wall and into nearby structures.

-Some cancers start at the point where the stomach meets the oesophagus (the gastro-oesophageal junction).
+Some cancers start at the point where the stomach meets the oesophagus (called the gastro-oesophageal junction).
 Depending on the type of gastro-oesophageal cancer, it may be treated similarly to stomach cancer or oesophageal cancer.